Articles

 A numerical approach is presented for solving problems of finitely deformed membrane structures made of compressible hyperelastic material and subjected to external pressure loadings.
 Instead of following the usual finite element procedure that requires computing the material tangent stiffness and the geometric stiffness, here we solve the membrane structures by directly minimizing the total potential energy, which proves to be an attractive alternative for inflatable structures.

-Finite element formulation for modeling sliding cable elements, B Zhou, M Accorsi, J Leonard, Computers & Structures, Volume 82, Issues 2-3, 2004.
+Finite element formulation for modeling sliding cable elements, B Zhou, M Accorsi, J Leonard, Computers & Structures, Vol 82, # 2-3, 2004.

 Sliding cable elements are developed to solve the general problem of constraining a string of cable elements to continuously pass through a prescribed moving node.
 These elements can be used for a wide variety of applications and in the current work are used to model various features in parachute systems.
 The principle of virtual work and total Lagrange formulation are used to derive the element internal force vector, tangent stiffness matrix, and time-dependent mass matrix and body forces.
 The element equations are implemented in a geometrically nonlinear, transient implicit finite element program.

-Development of a wrinkling algorithm for orthotropic membrane materials, T Raible, K Tegeler, S Lohnert, P Wriggers, Computer Methods in Applied Mechanics and Engineering, Volume 194, Issues 21-24, 2005.
+Development of a wrinkling algorithm for orthotropic membrane materials, T Raible, K Tegeler, S Lohnert, P Wriggers, Computer Methods in Applied Mechanics and Engineering, Vol 194, # 21-24, 2005.

 A commonly known problem while investigating membrane structures is the well wrinkling phenomena.
 In this work, we present and compare robust algorithms to predict wrinkled regions within complex membrane structures.
 Special focus is set on the application to isotropic and orthotropic membrane material formulations.
 As reference the solution of a 3-dshear test calculation is used.
 Special focus is set on the local and global characteristics of wrinkling.